manuelarte/gowasp/README.md

 ### 🏠 Welcome Page

-After you login or create an account, you are redirected to the [welcome][3] page.
+After you login or create an account, you are redirected to the [welcome][welcome] page.
 In this page you can see an intro blog, and also links to the latest posts.
 Let's click in one of the latest posts.

 ### 📝 Post Page